 I started the week baking mini apple pies.
 It was rather ambitious considering I didn’t have enough time to bake them fully.
 BUT, this wasn’t bad news since the baking process was finished for dessert that night.
 Fresh-baked apple pies for dessert on a Monday night?
 Yes, please!

 I am an “eyeball cooker”, meaning I eyeball ingredients most of the time.
 My mom is an AMAZING cook that takes this approach with most things, so I inherited this talent thanks to her.
-Fair warning, eyeballing works better with cooking than with baking… trust me on that one.
+Fair warning, eyeballing works better with cooking than with baking… choose wisely!

 What I learned?
 I’ll roll out my pie crust thinner for next time.